Coursera-Discount-Coupon-Promo-2025/.github/profile/README.md

 - You get a 14-day money-back guarantee with the annual subscription.
 - Your completion certificates stay valid even after the trial ends.

 New promotional offers keep popping up throughout the year.
-Right now, new subscribers can get a special rate of $300 until April 14, 2025.
+Right now, new subscribers can get a special rate of $300 until May 31, 2025.
 The results speak for themselves - 77% of learners report career benefits from their Coursera Plus subscription through job opportunities, promotions, and skill development.

 Prices vary by region - learners in India can get Coursera Plus for INR 7,499 for 12 months.
 Your subscription opens up unlimited access to courses from top universities and tech giants like Google, Microsoft, and IBM.
 While there aren't any student-specific discounts, these promotional offers work for everyone.